gear-foundation/vara-wiki/docs/examples/NFTs/nft-marketplace/marketplace.md

     pub offers: HashMap<(Option<ContractId>, Price), ActorId>, }
 ```
+- `frozen` is freeze indicator (required for asynchronous messages)
-- `token_id` is the ID of the NFT within its contract.
+- `token_id` is the ID of the NFT within its contract
-- `owner` - an NFT item owner;
+- `owner` - an NFT item owner
 - `ft_contract_id` - a contract of fungible tokens for which that item can be bought.
-If that field is `None` then the item can be sold for native Vara tokens;
+If that field is `None` then the item can be sold for native Vara tokens
-- `price` - the item price. `None` field means that the item is not on the sale;
+- `price` - the item price. `None` field means that the item is not on the sale
-- `auction` - a field containing information on the current auction. `None` field means that there is no current auction on the item;
+- `auction` - a field containing information on the current auction. `None` field means that there is no current auction on the item
-- `offers` - purchase offers made on that item;
+- `offers` - purchase offers made on that item

 ### Listing NFTs, changing the price or stopping the sale.